 Amanda Hatherly is the director of the NM Energy$mart Academy at Santa Fe Community College, a Weatherization Assistance Program training center.
 Ms. Hatherly and her team work to deliver high-quality energy and water efficiency training across the Southwest.
-She is also a principle investigator on a National Science Foundation grant developing water efficiency curriculum and is part of the team that developed the national Water Efficiency Rating Score.
-Ms. Hatherly serves on the boards of the Building Performance Institute, the Santa Fe Area Homebuilders’ Association, and Energy Out West.
+She is also a principle investigator on a National Science Foundation grant tasked with developing a water efficiency curriculum and is a member of the team that developed the national Water Efficiency Rating Score.
+Ms. Hatherly serves on the boards of the Building Performance Institute, the Santa Fe Area Homebuilders’ Association and Energy Out West.

 Hank Hughes has served as the executive director of the New Mexico Coalition to End Homelessness since July 2001.
-Under his leadership the coalition has facilitated the development of hundreds of units of new supportive housing for people who are experiencing homelessness.
-Prior to his current position, he was executive director for St. Elizabeth Shelter in Santa Fe.
-Mr. Hughes has a master’s degree in environmental systems engineering from Cornell University.
+Under his leadership the coalition has facilitated the development of hundreds of new supportive housing units housing for people experiencing homelessness.
+Prior to his current position, Mr. Hughes was the executive director for St. Elizabeth Shelter in Santa Fe.
+He has a master’s degree in environmental systems engineering from Cornell University.

 Aaron Krasnow is a vice president/investment manager for the Tax Credit Equity Group of RBC Capital Markets.
 He is responsible for ensuring appropriate underwriting and risk mitigation for multifamily apartment investments financed through the Low Income Housing Tax Credit program.
 He also originates new LIHTC investment opportunities in New Mexico, Colorado, Wyoming, Nevada, Minnesota and Iowa.
 Mr. Krasnow has more than 20 years of experience working in the affordable housing finance and development industries as a soft money lender, developer, underwriter and originator.

 Laura Kuehn has been employed with the Albuquerque Police Department since 1997 as a crime prevention specialist.
 Ms. Kuehn is designated by the International Society of Crime Prevention Practitioners as an International Crime Prevention Specialist and is certified as a National Crime Prevention Specialist by the National Crime Prevention Association.
 She is also a certified instructor through the International Crime Free Programs Association.
-Ms. Kuehn holds a Bachelor of Arts degree in political science with minors in criminal justice and psychology, and a supplementary degree in Law and Society.
+Ms. Kuehn holds a bachelor’s degree in political science with minors in criminal justice and psychology and a supplementary degree in law and society.
 She also received Crime Prevention through Environmental Design training from the University of Louisville.

 Alexandra Ladd has been the director of the Office of Affordable Housing for the City of Santa Fe since 2012.
 She had a previous six-year stint with the city as a housing planner.
 In her current position, Ms. Ladd administers Santa Fe’s inclusionary zoning program, oversees funding allocations from HUD and Santa Fe’s Affordable Housing Trust Fund, manages operational grants to local housing services providers and works on affordable housing policy issues.
 Previously, she worked as a planning consultant and wrote affordable housing plans for the cities of Santa Rosa, Taos, Las Vegas and Belen as well as Lea County.

 Michael Langford is the adult brain injury division director at ARCA.
-During his 35 years working with adults and children with disabilities, he has developed and managed programs in residential, day treatment and vocational settings.
-He has also managed functional rehabilitation programs for adults and children who are served by multiple systems including treatment foster care.
-Mr. Langford specializes in behavioral programming that blends natural support and specialized support systems.
+During his 35 years working with adults and children with disabilities, he developed and managed programs in residential, day treatment and vocational settings.
+He also managed functional rehabilitation programs for adults and children who are served by multiple systems, including treatment foster care.
+Mr. Langford specializes in behavioral programming that blends natural support with specialized support systems.

 Cory Lee has more than eight years of experience working with women who are dealing with substance abuse, poverty and domestic violence issues.
 Ms. Lee began with Crossroads for Women in 2011 as a case manager at Maya’s Place and was promoted to program director in 2014.
 In 2015 she was tasked with overseeing the opening of The Pavilions in Los Lunas.
 Currently, she is the director of therapeutic services for Crossroads.
 Ms. Lee earned a master’s degree from Columbia University where she focused on understanding empowerment in women’s narratives.

-A technology trainer with a real estate and technology background, Jack Lindberg has been teaching real estate professionals for more than 20 years.
-His web design and social media classes were among the first to be approved for continuing education credits.
-He has also written five books on social networking websites including LinkedIn for Real Estate, designed classes for the National Association of Realtors® and has been a best-selling author on realtor.org.
+A technology trainer with a real estate and technology background, Jack Lindberg has been teaching real estate professionals about web design and social media for more than 20 years.
+He has written five books about social networking websites including LinkedIn for Real Estate.
+He also designed classes for the National Association of REALTORS® and was a best-selling author on realtor.org.
 A real estate agent, broker and general contractor, Mr. Lindberg created two real estate website platforms and consulted on the development of many others.

-As president of a small consulting firm, Project Moxie, Jenn Lopez works throughout the Southwest on affordable housing and homeless programs.
-Prior to launching the firm, Ms. Lopez was the director of homeless initiatives for Colorado Governor John W. Hickenlooper where she worked across state agencies to implement programs designed to prevent and end homelessness.
-Her work included the Pathways Home Supportive Housing Toolkit and the Coming Home Colorado Action Lab series to reduce veterans' homelessness.
-Her efforts resulted in more than $200 million in housing investments and 530 units of permanent supportive housing units over a two-year period.
+As president of a small consulting firm, Project Moxie, Jenn Lopez works on affordable housing projects and homeless programs throughout the Southwest.
+Prior to launching the firm, Ms. Lopez was the director of homeless initiatives for Colorado Governor John W. Hickenlooper.
+While there, she implemented the Pathways Home Supportive Housing Toolkit and the Coming Home Colorado Action Lab series, which worked to reduce veterans’ homelessness.
+Her efforts resulted in more than $200 million in housing investments and the production of 530 permanent supportive housing units over a two-year period.
 From 2006 to 2013, Ms. Lopez was the executive director of the Regional Housing Alliance.